mtchuyen/Golang-Tips/Golang-connect-to-another/Cache.md

 ***golang-lru***, only supports a fixed number of keys and the LRU algorithm to eliminate old data.
 It saves the old data by a double-linked list, and each time it deletes the oldest.

 ***groupcache*** provides the code for limiting the number of keys, but without a default number, and sets a limit to the total data size, which means the number is unlimited if size allows.
 Meanwhile, groupcache also eliminates the old data with the double-linked list of the `container/list` package and the LRU algorithm combined.

+### 4. Time-to-live

+***golang-lru*** and ***groupcache*** are *not* `ttl` supportive, so you have to clear the data manually, or expect the automatic delete of the earliest data when the cache is full.
+But cache miss will be caused once the cache is inserted frequently.

+Trong bảng trên ta thấy ***golang-lru*** & ***groupcache*** đều có có `capacity-limited` nên tính năng `ttl` với lived-of-item không cần thiết.
+Item sẽ bị loại bỏ (evict) khi `size of cache` tới hạn (limited).
+Cơ chế loại bỏ (evict policy) đã nói ở trên.
+Nếu sử dụng thư viện nào thì cần check xem thư viện đó sử dụng hỗ trợ policy nào, hoặc app cấu hình với policy đó theo nhu cầu.

+***bigcache*** supports all keys to be with a unified `ttl`, which is 10 minutes by default.
+There are two ways to remove the expired keys.
+- Start a 5-minute timer to clean up periodically.
+- Determine whether the `oldest` key needs to be deleted every time when `Set` is called.

+Do đó cũng có 2 phương thức để xóa expire item:
+- `Janitor`, automatically triggers the cleaning method with `timer`, monitors each key’s expiration time circularly, and deletes the key when it expires.
+- Check if the key is expired when calling `Get`, if so, return nil and delete.

 ## generics-cache
 `Go generic cache` được cho là sẽ cải thiện performance của Cache, và support đầy đủ các tính năng (so với 4 thư viện cache đã so sánh ở trên)